 3) Lord Dark Helmet – Spaceballs

-Casting Rick Moranis to play his Darth Vader-esque character in his Star Wars parody was a truly inspired choice by Mel Brooks.
-Getting to play a bad guy for a change, Lord Dark Helmet stands as the funniest movie role of Moranis's career.
-His naturally geeky persona made his oversized, overcompensating helmet that much funnier, and seeing his bespectacled real face every time he was frustrated, angry, or confused is an amazing recurring joke.
-He's absolutely hysterical in every scene he's in.
+Casting Rick Moranis as a Darth Vader-esque character in his Star Wars parody was a truly inspired choice by Mel Brooks.
+Getting to play a bad guy for a change, Lord Dark Helmet stands as the funniest movie role of Moranis’s career.
+His naturally geeky persona made his oversized, overcompensating helmet that much funnier.
+And seeing his bespectacled real face every time he was frustrated, angry, or confused is an amazing recurring joke.
+He’s absolutely hysterical throughout the entire movie.

 2) Louis Tully – Ghostbusters

 Not only are the two Ghostbusters movies arguably the most popular of his career, the super geeky Louis Tully is one of the funniest characters in them.
-Everyone remembers him in the first film as the smitten neighbor in love with Dana, who then became the Keymaster, who then was turned into a dog beast, but his attempts at being a Ghostbuster in the second are maybe even more absurd.
-It's impossible for any human to be any funnier than he is in this scene.
+Everyone remembers him in the first film as the smitten neighbor in love with Dana.
+He became the Keymaster.
+Then he turned into a dog beast.
+But his attempts at being a Ghostbuster in the second are maybe even more absurd.
+It’s impossible for any human to be any funnier than he is in this scene.